Skip to main content

 Meals ashore

-Personal expenses such as laundry, bar, & on-board communication
+Personal expenses such as laundry & bar

 Gratuities for the crew (guidelines will be provided)